magnumjs/mag.js/README.md

 **There is no JavaScript code in the HTML and there is no HTML code in the JavaScript!**

-*View receives 2 arguments*

-1. "state": is the DOM element(s) we want to set - the element Matchers and their controls
-2. "props": is what we want the DOM element(s) to be set to - the data
- 2. "props" is passed from the parent and is set by <code>mag.module()</code>

 ```javascript
 Initial dom: